Homebuilder Stocks Soar, Coca-Cola Reports Strong Earnings, and Kohl’s Stock Skyrockets: What Investors Need to Know

 Visual: Homebuilder Stock Price Trends

-Insert a line chart showing the stock price movements of LEN, DHI, PHM, KBH, and TOL over the past year, as shown above.
+Include a line chart illustrating the stock price trends of LEN, DHI, PHM, KBH, and TOL over the past year, as depicted above.

 Section 2: Coca-Cola Earnings – A Recipe for Resilience